 Base Salary.
 Base salaries are determined by considering the executive's job responsibilities and competitive compensation rates for executives with similar roles at comparable organizations in the marketplace.
 Base salaries are reviewed and adjusted annually at our compensation committee's discretion based on a variety of factors, including general or regional economic conditions, cost of living changes, executive performance and changes in market rates of pay for comparable executives.
-In March 2020, our compensation committee approved salary increases for 2020 of 12% for Ms. Krause and 20% for Mr. Powell (to better align their compensation to the 50th percentile as discussed above) and 3.7% on average for our other named executive officers.
+In March 2021, our compensation committee approved salary increases for 2021 for our named executive officers of 2.6% on average.

 Cash Incentive Compensation.
-Cash incentive compensation opportunities are provided annually and objectively determined based on the achievement of pre-determined quantitative performance measures under our stockholder-approved annual cash incentive plan.
+Cash incentive compensation opportunities are provided annually and objectively determined based on the achievement of predetermined quantitative performance measures under our stockholder-approved annual cash incentive plan.
+In March 2022, our board of directors approved an amendment of our cash incentive plan which amended and restated the prior cash incentive plan reapproved by stockholders and effective as of May 17, 2017, which will terminate at our 2022 annual meeting of stockholders, to remove references to Section 162(m) of the Internal Revenue Code (Section 162(m)) as such section is no longer applicable to the cash incentive plan.
+The amendment and restatement removed the prior dollar limit on individual awards under the cash incentive plan, which had been included because it was required by Section 162(m).
+Stockholder approval of the cash incentive plan, which was a Section 162(m) requirement, is no longer required, and the cash incentive plan shall remain in effect for future years unless and until amended, terminated, or replaced at the discretion of the board of directors.
 Each year, our compensation committee selects the executives who will receive an incentive opportunity under the plan, establishes a reference (i.e., target) bonus for each executive based on competitive market compensation data, determines the performance period applicable to the award and establishes the performance goals and ranges applicable to the awards.